The MGroup Partnership – Privacy Notice

 (c) the purposes for which we may process personal data; and

 (d) the legal bases of the processing.
-When we refer to a “legal basis”, we mean a lawful basis set out in Article 6 of the General Data Protection Regulation (GDPR) under which we conduct the relevant processing.
+When we refer to a “legal basis”, we mean a lawful basis set out in Article 6 of the UK General Data Protection Regulation (UK GDPR) under which we conduct the relevant processing.

 Personal data we obtain from you

-Where we are instructed in relation to any particular matter, we may process your personal data for the purposes of setting up that matter in our systems and performing that instruction.
+1.2 Where we are instructed in relation to any particular matter, we may process your personal data for the purposes of setting up that matter in our systems and performing that instruction.
 For example, we may process your name, contact details, date of birth and National Insurance and Unique Taxpayer Reference numbers.
 We may process financial information such as salary, benefits, entitlements, tax details and bank account details.
 We may also process personal data contained within matter-related correspondence and documents, including financial information, whether created by us or provided to us.
 Finally, if you are the next of kin or nominated beneficiary of one of our clients or one of our client’s employees then we may process your name and contact details where relevant to any services we provide to them (such as the administration of benefits).
 We call all of this matter data, and we process it for the purposes of providing our professional services and for record-keeping purposes.
 We may also use some of this matter data to conduct client checks for the purposes of compliance (such as anti-money-laundering checks) or credit control.